How to Ride a Cable Car in San Francisco

-The hard part is figuring out how to get a cable car to pick you up as it rattles past.
-It's easy when you know how, though.
-At the end of each line, the boarding areas are obvious.
-Anywhere else along one of the cable car lines, just look for a sign like the one above and stand on the curb next to it to wait.
+Figuring out how to get a cable car to pick you up as it rattles past is harder unless you know how.
+Anywhere along the cable car lines, look for a sign like the one above and wait on the curb next.

 Where to Ride: In Or Out?

 The people riding on the outside of this cable car can see everything and feel the wind in their hair.
-The folks sitting just behind them still get a nice experience, but they have to peek around the hangers-on.
-Sometimes, so may people stand on the outside that seated passengers may not see much other than the person standing in front of them.
+The folks sitting just behind them still get a pleasant experience, but they have to peek around the hangers-on.
+Sometimes, so many people stand on the outside that seated passengers may not see much.

 To see the grip person in action, step inside.
 They work between the rows of benches at the back.
-For safety, you'll have to stay clear and inside the marked passenger area so they can do their work.
+For safety, you'll have to stay clear of their workspace and inside the marked passenger area.

 Inside the car (where the windows are), you'll see a little bit out of the windows if you stand.
 If you sit down in a crowded car, all you'll see are the hip pockets of your fellow passengers standing in front of you.